Denver Weather: Storm Set To Bring Rain And Snow To Colorado On Tuesday

 DENVER (CBS4) – Tuesday will start with mostly sunny skies along the Front Range before clouds take over and rain develops around Denver, Boulder, and Fort Collins during the afternoon.
 A few rumbles of thunder are also possible.

 The rain for Denver and the Front Range will become likely mainly after 2 p.m. but a few rain drops are possible even earlier.
 A good chance for rain showers will continue through at least 6 p.m. when decreasing chances through about midnight.
-It’s also possible a few snow flakes could mix in with the rain mainly after 8 p.m.READ MORE: Aurora Police Chief Vanessa Wilson Rips Judge's Ruling: 'This Ruling May Embolden Those Who Want To Harm Us'
+It’s also possible a few snowflakes could mix in with the rain mainly after 8 p.m.READ MORE: Nextworld Expanding Headquarters, Adding 300 Jobs In Greenwood Village

 The vast majority of neighborhoods along the I-25 urban corridor will get well under 0.25″ of rain.
 However, a few spots could end up with more than 0.25 so it could be very healthy rain in some areas.

 In terms of mountain snow, while the chance is good there will be scattered snow showers above 9,000 feet Tuesday and Tuesday night, it won’t amount to much.
-Nevertheless, this will likely be the last significant snow of the season before many ski areas close this upcoming weekend including Steamboat, Monarch, Keystone, and Beaver Creek.READ MORE: Younger Coloradans Testing Positives For COVID While Hospitalizations Hold Steadyo
+Nevertheless, this will likely be the last significant snow of the season before many ski areas close this upcoming weekend including Steamboat, Monarch, Keystone, and Beaver Creek.READ MORE: It's Official: MLB All-Star Game Will Be Held At Coors Field

 The storm moving across Colorado on Tuesday will follow the cold front that passed over much of the state Monday night.
 The front will keep temperatures at least 25 degrees colder in most areas on Tuesday compared to Monday when Denver officially reached 81 degrees.